 The wind and I had a particular difficult time getting along the night before.
 Just after sunset, I found a good camping spot on some BLM land not far from Independence Rock.
 It was at the crest of a sagebrush ridge overlooking the Sweetwater valley.
 The wind blew just hard enough to force me to stake down my new backpacking tent.
 Yet it wasn’t gusting enough to disperse a Mosquito plague of Biblical proportions.
 They swarmed around me, and each time I drew my hands down the opposing arm, I brushed off at least a dozen of the damn things.
 And for every one I successfully swatted to oblivion, two more replaced it.

 I escaped into my tent after a couple minutes of Mosquito fighting.
 But the fun had just begun.
 As I settled in for a restful sleep under a full moon, I peered into the night through my mesh tent wall.
 I noticed what seemed to be a thin layer of fog moving in from the mountains to the west.
 I thought it strange that fog would be rolling in, but I didn’t think much of it.
 Suddenly, that steady Wyoming wind exploded into an inland hurricane.
 What I thought was fog was actually dust.
 For over an hour, I held my hands against the tent wall above my head to keep it from collapsing and snapping the poles.
 Sand blasted against my tent, roaring like pouring rain.
 Dust fine enough to seep through the tent mesh collected on my sleeping bag and everywhere inside my tent.
 At about 1 a.m., when I felt a few rain droplets, I had had enough.
-I jumped from my tent, detached it from my poles, unstaked it, and threw it with everything still inside into my SUV.
+I jumped from my tent, detached it from the poles, unstaked it, and threw it with everything still inside into my SUV.
 I rode out the rest of the night in my Nissan.
 It never rained much, but the wind rocked my truck for hours.
 I learned later that this was a derecho, a powerful wind storm that is rare in this part of the country (https://www.washingtonpost.com/weather/2020/06/08/denver-derecho/).
 It was called “historic.”
 Fitting.

 Back to the present at Split Rock.
 The clouds look like they’re promising to bring the rain that never really came last night.
-I have a lot I still want to see today, so I jump back into my SUV and drive further west on the highway.
+I still have a lot I want to see today, so I jump back into my SUV and drive further west on the highway.
 I stop at a place called Ice Slough, a marshy area where a thick layer of sod insulated frozen ground water.
 This was a popular place with travelers, who would dig through the sod and chip away at the ice for their drinks and for chewing.
 Many pioneers would bring a bottle of whiskey or bourbon to have with the ice here.
 Today, the underground springs have dried up, a victim of our changing climate.

 Just a few miles from Ice Slough, I turn off the highway onto a country road in the middle of absolutely nowhere.
 Called the Atlantic City Road, it runs generally southwest and roughly parallels the trail for the next 30 miles.
 In my windshield, it twists through low treeless hills.
 Though it starts as a wide, well maintained gravel thoroughfare, it becomes sketchier the further west I drive.
 It narrows to one car width and the gravel disappears to rock and dirt.